-- The Trump administration wants the United States to produce 80 plutonium pits per year by 2030 without offering any concrete justification for the additional nuclear bomb cores. - Multiple studies by government agencies have found that pits last for at least 100 years.
-The average pit in the US stockpile is around 36 years old. - More than 15,000 existing pits are already stored at the Pantex Plant near Amarillo, TX. - Independent experts find it nearly impossible that the Los Alamos National Laboratory and the Savannah River Site will be able to meet the 80 pit per year by 2030 requirement, and billions of taxpayer dollars will be thrown down the drain in the meantime.
+• The Trump administration wants the United States to produce at least 80 plutonium pits per year by 2030 without offering any concrete justification for the additional nuclear bomb cores.

+- Multiple studies by government agencies have found that pits last for at least 100 years.
+The average pit in the US stockpile is around 36 years old. - More than 15,000 existing pits are already stored at the Pantex Plant near Amarillo, TX. - Independent experts find it nearly impossible that the Los Alamos National Laboratory and the Savannah River Site will be able to meet the unjustified requirement for 80 pits per year by 2030, and billions of taxpayer dollars will be thrown down the drain in the meantime.